i0r1/api-dev-test/README.md

 **Hints:**

-* Make it easy to look at and run
+* Make it easy to look at, run, and deploy
 * Treat the changes as if they were to be deployed to a production environment; we will be evaluating the solution and overall architecture